 Witnessing a crime

 Seeing a person commit a crime—particularly a violent crime—can be very distressing.
-If you do, you should not be afraid to report the incident or give evidence in court.
+You should not feel afraid to report the incident or to give evidence in court.
 Support and advice is available to help you:

 Reporting the crime to the police

-If a crime is happening or has just happened, you should call Triple Zero (000) immediately.
+If a crime is happening or has just happened, you should call triple zero (000) immediately

 Giving a witness statement